 Other essential attributes to look out for are vulnerability scans and a virtual browser that checks websites for infections by accessing them using a separate browser from the PC.

-Bitdefender Internet Security, Kaspersky Lab Internet Security, and Trend Micro Internet Security scored perfectly in protection, performance, and false positive scores!
+Bitdefender Internet Security, Kaspersky Lab Internet Security, Norton Security, and Trend Micro Internet Security scored perfectly in protection, performance, and false positive scores!

 The industry average for protection scores is 98%, so these three providers have fared pretty well and are go-to options, especially for protection.
-The best software is able to detect and remove 99-100% of malware and viruses; Panda Security Free Antivurus and AVG Antivirus produced consistent results on this front with above average scores.
+The best software is able to detect and remove 99-100% of malware and viruses; F-Secure Safe and Quick Heal Total Security produced top results on this front with almost perfect scores.

 Besides the aforementioned, F-Secure is one of the only providers that has all the features one would need for Windows 7 including ransomware protection.
 Avira Antivirus and Norton Security are also compatible with Windows 7.